RickCarlino/dictionary-mcp/README.md

 // Create a dictionary for your engineering team await dictionary_create(
   "Engineering",
-  "Technical terms used by the engineering team",
+  "Technical terms used by the engineering team"
 );
 ```